iansantos16/iansantos16/README.md

 👨‍💻 Hello!
 I'm Ian Santos, software development apprentice!

-📚 Currently studying to be a java software engineering.
+♨️ Currently studying to be a Java software engineering.

 🔭 Passionate about programming